Mandred-Tech/Cyclops/README.md

 12)** Shutdown/shut down -** To close all engines and terminate the program.

 ### How to use it
-Check this instructables link to find out how to make your own physical bot and interface it with the software.
+Check this Instructables link to find out how to make your own physical bot and interface it with the software.
 Link :

 ### A few keypoints
-1) This software and hardware has been tested and created on Windows 11.
+1) This software and hardware has been tested and created on Windows 11 and Python 3.10
 2) Browser path has to be changed according to the location of the browser you are using.
 3) Do not change the file structure or names.
 4) Make sure you have atleast 8 gb of RAM in your system.